 Normal / Bump Map

 A texture to add bumps and dents.
 Enable Invert Y to reverse the bumps and dents.
-Its usage is the same in PBR and Classic.
 See also Tangent Space and Normal Maps.

 Subsurface Scattering / Skin